-Methods
+2 Methods

-CLOUD chamber measurements
+2.1 CLOUD chamber measurements

 Nucleation experiments were carried out using the CLOUD chamber at CERN (Kirkby et al., 2011).
-The electropolished stainless steel chamber of 26 m volume provides an ultra-clean environment where selected trace gases and ultrapure humidified synthetic air can be continuously supplied.
-Well-defined amounts of H2SO4 are produced in-situ from SO2 and OH by means of internal ultra-violet (UV) illumination from a fibre-optic system producing OH from ozone and H2O (Kupc et al., 2011).
-As a source of ionising radiation for ion-induced nucleation measurements, an adjustable pion beam from the CERN Proton Synchrotron (PS) is used in order to simulate and enhance the natural cosmic radiation.
-For the so called GCR ion-induced nucleation experiments (GCR runs), the pion beam is turned off and the chamber is only irradiated by the natural GCRs that enter the chamber, while for ion-free nucleation experiments (neutral runs), an internal electric clearing field, with a total potential difference of 60 kV, was used to sweep any ions out of the chamber within less than 1 s (Kirkby et al., 2011).
-The contents of the CLOUD chamber are continuously mixed by use of two fans (Voigtländer et al., 2012) and are analysed by a wide variety of instruments, each connected to a separate 0.75 m long sampling probe protruding into the chamber.
-The instrumentation includes several condensation particle counters (CPCs), mass spectrometers, and electrical mobility analysers.
-Organic trace gases were monitored with a proton-transfer-reaction time of flight (PTR-TOF-MS; Schnitzhofer et al., 2013), and aerosol particle concentrations measured, starting at particle diameter sizes smaller than 2 nm (Wimmer et al., 2013).
+The electropolished stainless steel chamber of 26 m volume provides an ultraclean environment where selected trace gases and ultrapure humidified synthetic air can be continuously supplied.
+Well-defined amounts of H2SO4 are produced in situ from SO2 and OH by means of internal ultraviolet (UV) illumination from a fibre-optic system producing OH from ozone and H2O (Kupc et al., 2011).
+As a source of ionising radiation for ion-induced nucleation measurements, an adjustable pion beam from the CERN proton synchrotron (PS) is used in order to simulate and enhance the natural cosmic radiation.
+For the so-called GCR ion-induced nucleation experiments

+(GCR runs), the pion beam is turned off and the chamber is only irradiated by the natural GCRs that enter the chamber, while for ion-free nucleation experiments (neutral runs), an internal electric clearing field, with a total potential difference of 60 kV, was used to sweep any ions out of the chamber within less than 1 s (Kirkby et al., 2011).
+The contents of the CLOUD chamber are continuously mixed by means of two fans (Voigtländer et al., 2012) and are analysed using a wide variety of instruments, each connected to a separate 0.75 m long sampling probe protruding into the chamber.
+The instrumentation includes several condensation particle counters (CPCs), mass spectrometers and electrical mobility analysers.
+Organic trace gases were monitored with a proton-transfer-reaction time-of-flight mass spectrometer (PTR-TOF-MS; Schnitzhofer et al., 2014), and aerosol particle concentrations were measured, starting at particle diameter sizes smaller than 2 nm (Wimmer et al., 2013).